Merzasphor/MWSE/docs/source/lua/type/niPixelData.rst

     Creates a source texture from the current NiPixelData object.

 `getHeight`_ (`number`_)
-    Returns the height of the mipmap level at the given index, where level 1 is the finest (largest) mipmap level.
+    Returns the height of the mipmap level at the given index, where level 1 is the largest.

 `getWidth`_ (`number`_)
-    Returns the width of the mipmap level at the given index, where level 1 is the finest (largest) mipmap level.
+    Returns the width of the mipmap level at the given index, where level 1 is the largest.

 `isInstanceOfType`_ (`boolean`_)
     Determines if the object is of a given type, or of a type derived from the given type.
 Types can be found in the tes3.niType table.